 The Logitech G433 are comfortable headphones with decently sized ear cups that fit well around most listeners' ears.
 They're lightweight and well-padded, although the padding material does not feel quite as soft and smooth on the skin as some of the other gaming headphones that we've reviewed.
 Also, they're a bit tight out of the box and the ear cups, though decently large, are a little shallow.
 This may slightly irritate the tip of your ears over time and the tightness may cause a bit of fatigue during particularly long gaming sessions.

+Update: 08/09/2019 After reviewing other gaming headsets with an in-line remote, we decided to revise the score of the G433's controls as they come with another cable with call/music control, although you won't have the ability to use all the controls simultaneously.
 The Logitech G433 gaming headset has a simple control scheme for gaming.
 You can adjust the volume level with a dial that's easy-to-use and responsive but doesn't have distinct notches so that you can set an exact volume level you prefer.
 They also have a very basic on/off switch for the microphone.
 They also have another cable with an inline remote for mobile devices, which makes them a pretty versatile headphone.
 The second cable has a multi-function button, but no volume controls.

 The G433 have a somewhat breathable design, thanks to their slightly porous ear cup pads.
 They will still make your ears fairly warm during long listening sessions and would not be suitable for more intense workouts, especially if you switch to the second set of pads included in the box.
 On the upside, they're decently breathable compared to other closed back over-ears.